 The third component to the SFS Program model is public awareness.
-Efforts to involve community members, increase public awareness, incorporate community input into the planning process, and educate residents about the scope of the problem are essential.
-These efforts range from community presentations; community events; professional trainings, media campaigns; and other methods of increasing awareness on this important topic.
-More recently, ICJIA has collaborated with the Illinois Child Trauma Coalition to create a series of short animated videos with an accompanying coloring book entitled, "Stories for Children that Grown Ups Can Watch."
-The first video, "Inside Him" depicts a young boy's response to violence in his life and how family and community members can best support him.
-The video also contains an accessible explanation of symptoms and positive things caring adults can do to support children.
-The second, "Clingy Thing" depicts a young girl's response and regression to her parent's fighting.
-The third, "Mobile" depicts the impact of violence from an infant's perspective.
-These videos in English and Spanish can be found here: http://lookthroughtheireyes.org/videos-2/
+Essential are efforts to involve community members, increase public awareness, incorporate community input and educate residents about the scope of the problem of childhood exposure to violence.
+These efforts include community presentations, community events, professional trainings, media campaigns, and other methods of increasing awareness on this important topic.

+Sites should make use of a series of short animated videos with an accompanying coloring book entitled, "Stories for Children that Grown Ups Can Watch."
+The first video, "Inside Him," depicts a young boy's response to violence in his life and how family and community members can best support him.
+The video also contains explanation of symptoms and positive things caring adults can do to support children.
+The second video, "Clingy Thing," depicts a young girl's response and regression to her parents' fighting.
+The third, "Mobile," depicts the impact of violence from an infant's perspective.
+These videos, accessible in English and Spanish, can be found here: http://lookthroughtheireyes.org/videos-2/These should be used by the SFS sites where appropriate.